TravelMapping/HighwayData/hwy_data/BRA-SP/brasp/README.md

 * SPA-069/066 (as of 2023)
 * SPA-073/066 (municipal maintenance, as of 2022)
 * SP-073 south of SP-324 (municipal maintenance or unpaved, as of 2023) - but it [is signed](https://www.google.com/maps/@-23.1727401,-47.2700371,3a,75y,80.39h,85.69t/data=!3m6!1e1!3m4!1sJ7Sb4w50c-6_ebvHrTZKrQ!2e0!7i16384!8i8192) on SP-075!
+* SPA-043/075 (as of 2023) - this also seems to be inventoried as the north end of SP-079
+* 01 SPA-103/079 is not shown on maps, but none of the potential routes seem to be signed as anything
 * SPA-115/079 (municipal maintenance, as of 2023)
 * SP-092 (unpaved, as of 2023)
+* 01 SPA-032/099 is not shown on maps, and its location is unclear
+* SPI-065/099 is mapped as SP-099Car, since it is currently signed as the northbound lanes of SP-099 from SPI-097/055 to the top of the hill.
+It is unknown whether this will change in the future when SPI-097/055 is complete.
 * SPA-008/101 (municipal maintenance, as of 2023)
 * SPA-026/101 (as of 2018)
 * SPA-031/107 (municipal maintenance, as of 2021)
 * SPA-045/107 (municipal maintenance, as of 2012)
 * SPA-003/125 (municipal maintenance, as of 2021)
+* SPA-014/125 (as of 2019)
+* SPA-079/127 (planned, as of 2021)
+* SPA-091/127 (maps are unclear about its exact location)
 * SPA-097/127 (unpaved, as of 2011)
 * SPA-117/127 (as of 2022)
 * SPA-146/127 (as of 2023)